-The fourth No Limit Street Art festival is arranged the 17-20th of September 2020.
-This year´s edition presents several exciting news.
-All artwork will be created in one area- the district of Norrby, and No Limit is created in collaboration with the street art organisation Artscape.
+The fourth No Limit Street Art festival was arranged the 17-20th of September 2020.
+The fourth edition presented several exciting news.
+All artwork was created in one area- the district of Norrby, and No Limit was for the first time arranged with the street art organisation Artscape.

-After previous years’ presenting artists from all corners of the world, No Limit will this year invite Swedish artists;
+After previous years’ presenting artists from all corners of the world, No Limit 2020 invited Swedish artists;

-– Sweden’s street art scene is flourishing right now, with lots of exciting artists having established themselves at the very highest level in recent years.
-We have selected a group with many different styles and expressions – it will be fantastic to see their creativity decorate Norrby!
+– Sweden’s street art scene is flourishing, with lots of exciting artists having established themselves at the very highest level in recent years.
+We selected a group with many different styles and expressions – it was fantastic to see their creativity decorate Norrby!

 Daniel Wakeham, founder of Artscape